-February 6, 2013, Posted by admin in Historical Sites & Buildings, Italia, Lazio, News, Notes, Roma, Tourist Attractions & Destinations, Travel & Tourism
+February 6, 2013, Historical Sites & Buildings, Italia, Lazio, News, Notes, Roma, Tourist Attractions & Destinations, Travel & Tourism

 Most travelers in Italy have seen St Peter Basilica in Rome.
 Even from a distance you cannot very well miss the characteristic pillars and domes.
 And the interior of the church is grand, stupefying and free for all.

 As long as you are decently dressed.
 No shorts and tank tops for men or sleeveless miniskirts for women are allowed past the Swiss Guards.
 This can be quite hard in summer.
 I think we had to try three times, before the entire family could pass the dress code at once.
 Still, the visit was absolutely worth the uncomfortable attire, because there are so many interesting details and stories hidden all around the building.